 What is the risk?
 How does Pact manage this risk?

-Impact at 30 June 2024

-If transactions are denominated in currencies other than the functional currency of the operating entity, there is a risk of an unfavourable financial impact to earnings if there is an adverse currency movement.
+Impact at 30 If transactions are denominated in currencies other than the functional currency of the operating entity, there is a risk of an unfavourable financial impact to earnings if there is an adverse currency movement.
 Utilises forward foreign currency contracts to eliminate or reduce currency exposures of the net Group exposure once the Group has entered into a firm commitment for a purchase.

-The Group has significant exposure to the USD against the AUD and NZD from USD purchase commitments, while the Group's exposure to sales denominated in currencies other than the functional currency of the operating entity is less than 1%.

-At 30 June 2024, the Group has the majority of its foreign currency committed purchase orders hedged.

-Sensitivity analysis of the foreign currency net transactional exposures (including hedges) was performed to movements in AUD against the relevant foreign currencies, with all other variables held constant. taking into account all underlying exposures and related hedges.
-This analysis showed that a 10% movement in its major trading currencies would not materially impact net profit after tax and would have the following impact on equity for the largest hedging position AUD/USD (\$1.2) million to \$1.4 million.

-As Pact has entities that do not have an Australian dollar functional currency, if currency rates move adversely compared to the AUD, then the amount of AUD-equivalent profit would decrease, and the balance sheet net investment value would decline.
+The Group ha and NZD from exposure to s functional cur At 30 June 20 currency com Sensitivity an exposures (in- in AUD again: variables held exposures an movement in impact net pr on equity for to \$14 million As Pact has entities that do not have an Australian dollar functional currency, if currency rates move adversely compared to the AUD, then the amount of AUD- equivalent profit would decrease, and the balance sheet net investment value would decline.
 Pact utilises borrowing in the functional currency of the overseas entity to naturally hedge offshore entities where considered appropriate.
-The foreign currency debt provides a balance sheet hedge of the asset, while the foreign currency interest cost provides a natural hedge of the offshore
+The foreign currency debt provides a balance sheet hedge of the asset, while the foreign currency interest cost provides a natural hedge of the offshore profit.
+Sensitivity an 10% +/- mov as at 30 June • AUD/NZD (\$ • AUD/CNY (\$ • AUD/USD (\$ • AUD/PHP (\$ Sensitivity an 10% +/- mov during the yea after tax: • AUD/NZD (\$ • AUD/CNY (\$ • AUD/USD (\$

-Sensitivity analysis performed by management showed that a 10% +/- movement in the Group's major translational currencies as at 30 June 2024 would have the following impact on equity:

-- AUD/NZD (\$12.2) million to \$14.9 million

-- AUD/CNY (\$11.9) million to \$14.5 million

-- AUD/USD (\$5.1) million to \$6.3 million

-- AUD/PHP (\$2.4) million to \$2.9 million

-Sensitivity analysis performed by management showed that a 10% +/- movement in the Group's major translational currencies during the year, would have the following impact on net profit after tax:

-- AUD/NZD (\$3.7) million to \$4.6 million

-- AUD/CNY (\$0.3) million to \$0.3 million

-- AUD/USD (\$1.1) million to \$1.4 million